Bach Buquen: Public image

-Alex Reimer of Queerty wrote in 2024 that Buquen's "hyper-masc image" set him apart from other male beauty influencers such as James Charles and rugby player Davis Atkin, while Charlie Kolbrener of V wrote the following year that his makeup videos "positioned him as a harbinger of a new kind of masculinity".
+Alex Reimer of Queerty wrote in 2024 that Buquen's "hyper-masc image" set him apart from other male beauty influencers such as James Charles and field hockey international player Davis Atkin, while Charlie Kolbrener of V wrote the following year that his makeup videos "positioned him as a harbinger of a new kind of masculinity".
 Some social media users accused him in 2024 of stealing the concept of his makeup videos from queer beauty influencers, with Erin Docherty of Mamamia writing that his public GRWM videos were "strikingly similar" to those of fellow French beauty influencer Arthur Garros.
 Vanity Fair France and The Business of Fashion both described Buquen as a TikTok "it boy".